Vaping And Your Oral Health

 Vaping is dangerous in other ways as well.
 Many e-cigarettes have lithium batteries, which have been known to explode and can cause significant damage to the mouth, face and other parts of the body.
 Battery explosions are more likely to occur if the e-cigarettes are not used properly.

-lithium battery e-cigarette
+Lithium battery e-cigarette

 How Your Dentist Can Help